How can I change the associated URL of a translation?

 B. With multiple translations at the same time

-Once you've found the translations, you can simply bulk select them with the checkbox on the left side of each translation:
+Once you've found the translations, you can bulk select them with the checkbox on the left side of each translation:

-After that, you will just have to click on the 3 dots on the bottom right corner and click on "Change associated URL":
+After that, you will have to click on the 3 dots in the bottom right corner and click on "Change associated URL":

 Finally, enter a new URL in the popup and click on "Associate" and you're done!